advanced-cropper/vue-advanced-cropper/example/docs/components/cropper.md

 - **Details:**

 	This flag indicates if canvas should be used in cropper.

-If you need only the coordinates you should set `canvas`  to `false` to optimize performance.
+	If you need only the coordinates only you should set `canvas`  to `false` to optimize performance and prevent the setting of `crossorigin` attribute to image.

 ### `checkOrientation`